dsaidgovsg/terraform-modules/modules/core/ca/README.md

 ## cfssl Configuration

-The configuration for `cfssl` is, unfortunately, not present.
+The documentation for configuration for `cfssl` is, unfortunately, not present.
 The best we can do, is to reference the [Go package documentation](https://godoc.org/github.com/cloudflare/cfssl/config).
 The included configuration `config.json` should be sufficient for most purposes.